International Year of Pulses 2016

-As part of the pulse/grain legume development community, the Legume Innovation Lab will be working with its institutional partners in Africa, Latin American, and the United State, including the American Pulse Association and the US Dry Bean Council, to plan and to contribute to thematic international events to focus on the important functions of pulses in nutrition and health, sustainability of cropping systems, and improving the livelihoods of the rural poor, especially women.
+As part of the pulse/grain legume development community, the Legume Innovation Lab worked with its institutional partners in Africa, Latin American, and the United State, including the American Pulse Association and the US Dry Bean Council, to plan and to contribute to thematic international events to focus on the important functions of pulses in nutrition and health, sustainability of cropping systems, and improving the livelihoods of the rural poor, especially women.

 Dr. Irvin Widders, professor at Michigan State University and director of USAID’s Legume Innovation Lab, stated, "This UN designation provides those involved with pulse research and public policy an opportunity to explain why pulses are so important.
 In the developing world, pulses are not only an affordable, nutrient-dense staple that can improve food and nutritional security, but they also promote gut health, which is critical for the effective absorption of nutrients from all dietary foods.
-Other strategic roles for pulses include improving the livelihoods of women, generating needed income for smallholder farmers, and contributing to the sustainability of agricultural systems.”
+Other strategic roles for pulses included improving the livelihoods of women, generating needed income for smallholder farmers, and contributing to the sustainability of agricultural systems.”

 One outcome of IYP 2016 was the development of the 10 Year Research Strategy on Pulses: https://iyp2016.org/index.php?option=com_content&view=article&id=275